By Chet Yarbrough

 Occasionally, articles are written about living in Las Vegas.
 In the future, there may be articles about visiting New York, Philadelphia, Chicago,WashingtonD.C., Boston,Portland or some other interesting place.

 The measure of success will be an increasing number of people who read, comment, and continue following the blog.
-After blogging for many months, readership is averaging over 200 visits per day.
-Returning readers are increasing.
+After blogging for many months, readership is improving; albeit at a glacial pace.
 I have received very few comments which may mean nothing or everything.

-Ego and ambition drive this bus with no definitive destination but a fervent hope that readers will continue to come along.
-Please join me.
+Ego and ambition drive this bus with no definitive destination but my hope is that readers will continue to come along.